kuglimon/dotfiles/README.md

 Over 10 years ago, I used [laptop](https://github.com/UncertainSchrodinger/laptop).
-During or after which, I experimented with rcrc.
+During or after which, I experimented with [rcm](https://github.com/thoughtbot/rcm).
 I dropped it after I got a new machine and had forgotten how it worked.

 Eventually I migrated to plain ass bash script for symlinking dotfiles.
 Check commit `4f63efd8bc8dbec8913ed7e9fcbe6e89c81f6d10` for the last working version